Reading for progress

 Solkes: How do you achieve your work?

-Fundación Leer: We have a team in the educational area, which generates content for teachers and mediators, trains them in their institutions, which carries out the programs, accompanies them, and measures their results.
+Fundación Leer: We have a team in the educational area, that generates content for teachers and mediators, trains them in their institutions, carries out the programs, accompanies them, and measures their results.
 A logistics area that makes sure that the materials reach institutions all over the country.
 A fund development area that works with companies and sponsors to finance these programs.
 A communication and press area that manages and disseminates each of the campaigns aimed at institutions and families.
 We are also permanently implementing more knowledge in terms of technology and digital tools since we are always looking for new ways to bring boys and girls closer to reading and to provide teachers and families with new tools to help them in new contexts and with the new cultural consumption.
 As a result, the Foundation has been expanding its programs and campaigns, and creating new digital platforms.
 For example, during the pandemic, we launched a video game for boys and girls to read more fluently, and now we are about to launch a new digital platform for boys and girls to read, solve reading comprehension games, and score points so that they can become autonomous readers.
 These are free proposals for teachers and families.
 We constantly work in alliance with teachers, librarians, directors, supervisors, ministries, and other organizations.
 Without their participation and commitment, our work could not be carried out.

 Reading is one of the cornerstones for the acquisition of knowledge.
-Reading, reading, is one of the best skills we can acquire.
+Reading, is one of the best skills we can acquire.
 It will accompany us throughout our lives and allow us to acquire knowledge, to understand the world and everything around us.
 It also allows us to travel anywhere without going anywhere or to be the person we want to be for a moment.
 Reading opens the doors of knowledge and gives wings to our inspiration and imagination.

 Reading as our ally